wso2/docs-ob-toolkit-cds/en/docs/learn/admin-api.md

 ### GET Metrics - GET /admin/metrics

-This end point allows the Australian Competition & Consumer Commission to obtain operational statistics from the Data Holder on the operation of their CDR compliant implementation.
+This end point allows the Australian Competition & Consumer Commission (ACCC) to obtain operational statistics from the Data Holder on the operation of their CDR compliant implementation.
 The statistics obtainable from this end point are determined by the non-functional requirements for the CDR regime.